arvind1017/inlogik/README.md

 ##INLOGIK TECHNICAL TEST

+All the output of the tasks are housed with in the respective folders except for Task 1.

 ### Task 1
   1. Arvind already has an personal github account
   2. Giving the name and creating the readme file in the root